NASA

 Mysteries abound when we look at physics on a cosmic scale.
 How does gravity work near black holes?
 What can we learn from the leftover glow of the Big Bang?
 What strange “dark energy” is speeding up the expanding universe?
 The Physics of the Cosmos program works to reveal the hidden mechanisms of the universe.

-Spitzer image for Cosmic Origins
+Spitzer image linking to Cosmic Origins website

 Cosmic Origins (COR)